OUR TEAM

 AWRC was founded in the hopes of partnering with pet parents so that they will have the knowledge of all available options for their pets.
 Ultimately, the veterinarian and pet parent need to work side by side to determine what the best options for each individual pet will be.
 Our pets give us unconditional love and devotion every day.
 They deserve the gift of lifetime wellness from us.
 Dr. Pittman will continue to devote her life to the betterment of animals through nature and also through their bond with their humans.

 Dr. Pittman is a member of the American Veterinary Medical Association, American Holistic Veterinary Medical Association, American Association of Rehabilitation Veterinarians, American Animal Hospital Association, and American Association of Feline Practitioners.
-She shares her life with her husband Todd, UT student Garrett, high school student Alex, and 3 cats.
+She has been elected president of the Knoxville KVMA for the 2025-2027 term.
+She has 2 adult children, Garrett and Alex, and 2 very spoiled cats.
+Hopefully, a new canine companion and a new Betta fish will enter her life soon, when the time is right.
 In her spare time, she enjoys hiking, cooking, baking, camping, reading, kayaking, and spending time with family and friends.

 Dr. Jenny Sangid